Jaapi

 Jaapi or Japi (Bodo: Khofri) is an Asian conical hat.
 It is made from tightly woven bamboo and/or cane and tokou paat (Trachycarpus martianus) a large, palm leaf.
 The word jaapi derives from jaap meaning a bundle of tokou leaves.
 In the past, plain jaapis were used by ordinary people in Assam and by farmers for protection from the sun, while ornate decorative jaapis were worn as a status symbol by the royalty and nobility.
 Decorative sorudoi jaapi are made with intricate cloth designs (primarily red, white, green, blue, and black) that are integrated into the weaving.
+The upper metal component attached to the top of a jaapi is known in Assamese as sula (Assamese: চূলা), described as a metal, cap-like ornament fixed to the top of the jaapi.
+The Sula of Japis used by royalty and nobles were made of silver and gold.
+Besides East and Southeast Asia, rain hats, similar to Jaapi, are spread throughout East India and Nepal, including Bengal, Terai, Chhattisgarh and Odisha.
+Tribes of Arunachal Pradesh like Mishmi and Adi also wear similar traditional headgear made of bamboo or cane.

+Rain hat worn in tribal areas of Chattisgarh, similar to Japi.

 History

-The medieval Sutiya kings used the jaapi as a cultural symbol.
-The last Sutiya king gifted gold and silver embroidered Jaapis (Kup-ngiun-kham) to the Ahom king Suhungmung (1497–1539) as presents in his attempts for a treaty in the year 1523.
-After annexing Sadiya in 1524, the Ahom king received a lot of treasure and bounty, which included Jaapis.
-In the year 1525, the Ahom king gifted some of the silver Jaapis obtained from the Sutiya king and other items, to negotiate peace with the Mongkawng chief Phukloimung, a Shan state in present Kachin State of Upper Myanmar (called Nora in Buranjis) who had attacked Sadiya.
-During the Ahom rule, Jaapi-hajiya Khel (guild for making Jaapis) was monopolised by Sutiyas, which indicate that they were experts in weaving Jaapis.
-Apart from this, the Baro-Bhuyans of Central Assam are also said to have used Jaapis.
-As per the Satsari Buranji, the Ahom kings adopted the Tongali, Hasoti and Tokou-patia Japi from the Baro-Bhuyans.